 Payment limits are restrictions that put a temporary cap on your ability to process transactions through your Square account.
 It’s important to note that Square doesn’t put limits on your payments because you’ve done anything wrong.
 In certain situations, we put limits in place to protect your account and the larger Square ecosystem from transactions that seem likely to result in payment disputes (which means financial loss for both of us – seller and Square alike).

-Square doesn’t put payment limits in place lightly, because we know we’re putting a ceiling on the amount of business you can bring in easily.
+Square doesn’t put payment limits in place lightly, because we know we’re putting a ceiling on the amount of business that you can bring in easily.
 It all comes back to your customers’ ability to dispute payments they’ve made to you – we’re trying to protect your business and our ecosystem from losing money when the customer’s bank rules that you have to return their money.
 Square makes this decision based on a number of different possible scenarios:

 New to Square.
 If you’re new to Square and have a lack of processing history on your account, we may put a payment limit on your account until we know more about how you process payments.